Hehaifu/3dtpsgame/README.md

 # 3dtpsgame
 this is a 3dtps game
+1.player movement